scarv/lwise/README.md

   includes
   - ISE-enabled Rocket Chip implementation,
-  - hardware synthesis flow,
   - an emulator for the implementation,
-  - an FPGA implementation using Vivado.
+  - an FPGA implementation using Vivado,
+  - hardware synthesis flow.

 - Get an ISE-enabled [Rocket-Chip](https://github.com/chipsalliance/rocket-chip.git)